At King Solomon we believe the purpose of homework is:

 The amount of homework set varies in each year group:

-· Years 7 & 8 core subjects – 45 minutes per homework
+· Years 7 & 8 core subjects – 45 minutes per week

-· Years 7 & 8 foundation subjects – 30 minutes per homework
+· Years 7 & 8 foundation subjects – 30 minutes per week

-· Year 9 core subjects – 60 minutes per homework
+· Year 9 core subjects – 60 minutes per week

-· Year 9 foundation subjects – 40 minutes per homework
+· Year 9 foundation subjects – 40 minutes per week

-Each student will be set homework regularly for each subject, and will be expected to hand this in a week later.
-Their subject teacher will supply them with details and students will write this information, and the required hand in date, in their diaries.
+Each student will be set homework regularly for each subject, and will be expected to hand this in a reasonable time.
+Their subject teacher will tell the student their task and all homework will be available for both students and parents to see on ShowMyHomeWork where students can access with their school username and password.

 Parents are asked to discuss their child’s homework with them each evening, and support them in completing the work as soon as possible after it has been set.
 The school asks that parents remember that it is vital that students have a quiet space, away from distractions (siblings, mobile phones, tablet computers etc.) in which to do their homework.